MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 - It is available for any editable fields.
 - It also works across columns and rows.
 - It does not prevent accessing other elements of a page, such as actions.
 These are still accessible by using Tab and Shift+Tab.
 - FastTabs do not have to be expanded for Quick Entry to work.
-If the next Quick Entry field is located in a collapsed FastTab, that FastTab will automatically expand and focus on the designated field.
+If the next Quick Entry field is located in a collapsed FastTab, that FastTab will automatically expand and focus on the designated field. [!INCLUDE[d365fin](includes/d365fin_md.md)] will remember that the FastTab should be expanded next time you visit the page.
 - Quick Entry works irrespective of whether fields are mandatory.
 So it is a good idea to ensure that mandatory fields are included in Quick Entry.
 - By default, most fields are automatically included in Quick Entry.
 So initially your task will most likely be excluding fields from Quick Entry.